zzulueta/mslearn-ai-agents/Instructions/04-semantic-kernel.md

    expenses_agent_def = await project_client.agents.create_agent(
        model= ai_agent_settings.model_deployment_name,
        name="expenses_agent",
+       instructions="""You are an AI assistant for expense claim submission.
-       instructions="Send an expense claim to expenses@contoso.com with the subject 'Expense Claim`and a body that contains itemized expenses with a total."
+                       When a user submits expenses data and requests an expense claim, use the plug-in function to send an email to expenses@contoso.com with the subject 'Expense Claim`and a body that contains itemized expenses with a total.
+                       Then confirm to the user that you've done so."""
    )
     ```